FedeClaudi/Term.jl/docs/src/live/app_intro.md

 says that the widget `r` should take up 10 lines and half of the available width.

 In addition to elements, you can use `*` and `/` to specify the relation between elements: `*` means "to the side of" and `/` means "above".
-Combined with parenteses you can get some pretty complex layouts.
+Combined with parentheses you can get some pretty complex layouts.
 For example:

 ```@example app
 layout = :(